vporton/coding_challenge/README.md

 URL and not work on very old browsers.
 It is very easy to change the code to use POST (or even support both GET and POST).

+Multithreading with `ThreadPool` is used to reduce network transfer time from the source servers.

-My code ideally should be multithreaded or asynchronous to handle several GH/BB requests in parallel, but that would take too much time to implement.
-Otherwise it is near to be most efficient possible for a DRF project (however see code comments).
-It could be improved a little by "summing" data from several requests at once rather than by pairs but that improvement would be minor.
-(It is minor, I note it only because I was specifically asked about efficiency.)
+It is rather near to be most efficient possible for a DRF project (however see code comments).
+Memory usage can be reduced by eliminating `python-graphql-client` dependency,

 In the output the keywords are sorted to make requests deterministic.
 This may also improve caching, what is however